 Each apartment has a landlord keeping everything in check.
 Three’s Company had The Ropers while Laverne & Shirley had Edna Babish.
 Ms. Babish, the future Mrs. DeFazio, had it all: style, musical talent, and dance moves — and five husbands she’d divorced from.

-After years upon years on stage, TV and movies successfully put Betty Garrett on the map.
+After many on stage, TV and movies successfully put Betty Garrett on the map.
 Famously, she can be seen opposite Frank Sinatra in 1949’s Take Me Out to the Ball Game.
-She really stole the show, but that wasn’t the basis for her joining the Hollywood blacklist.
-Though, that seemed to happen to the best, even Lucille Ball.
-Additionally, shortly before becoming the famous landlady to Laverne & Shirley, Garrett played Archie Bunker’s free-spirted neighbor Irene Lorenzo in All in the Family.
+She really stole the show, but that wasn’t the basis for her joining the Hollywood blacklist, though thankfully she got through that ordeal as she moved from role to role.
+Shortly before becoming the famous landlady to Laverne and Shirley, Garrett played Archie Bunker’s free-spirited neighbor Irene Lorenzo in All in the Family.

-Soon after, she was able to use her musical background to serenade residents of Milwaukee in Laverne & Shirley until the show ran passed its original end date and conflicted with other projects of hers.
+Soon after, she was able to use her musical background to serenade residents of Milwaukee in Laverne & Shirley until the show ran beyond its originally planned-for end date and conflicted with other projects of hers.
 So, when Garrett bowed out to work on Broadway, the show explained her absence by saying Edna left Frank.
 A closet songwriter through and through, Garrett lived a fruitful, eventful life to the age of 91 before dying in 2011.

 Phil Foster (Frank DeFazio)